junma0414/Cloud-Solution/articles/UnderstandingModelExplainability.md

 # Understanding Model Explainability：Making AI Decisions Transparent
 ---

-## What is Model Explanability?
+## What is Model Explanability
 Artificial intelligence is becoming a key player in industries ranging from finance to healthcare.
 But as AI models grow more complex, their decisions often feel like a "black box"—we see the outcomes, but we don’t always understand how they were reached.
 This is where model explanability comes in.

 Model explanability refers to the ability to interpret and understand how an AI model makes predictions or decisions.
 Some models, like simple decision trees, are naturally interpretable, while deep learning models and large language models (LLMs) require additional techniques to uncover their reasoning.
 The goal is to bring transparency, making AI more trustworthy and responsible.

-## Why is Model Explanability so Important?
+## Why is Model Explanability so Important
 Explanability is not just a nice-to-have—it’s essential for ensuring AI is ethical, reliable, and aligned with human values.
 A few scenarios definitely requires you leverage the explanability to achieve your expected goal:
 - Trust building: For businesses and consumers to adopt the decision making by AI.
 Explanability fosters the confidence so trust towards AI will be built and they won’t feel strong hesitate to adopt it
 - Bias&Fairness Correction: AI model will response and generate output affected by the data is was trained on.
 So explanability comes to rescue and help correct these issues by pinpointing where the problems are